 When you're driving, you need to share the road with other vehicles, including cycles.

-Cyclists are more vulnerable on the road as they are less visible and less well protected than other road users.
-Because of this, you should be alert for cyclists on the road and drive carefully when near them.
+People on bicycles are more vulnerable on the road as they are less protected than other road users.
+Because of this, you should be alert and drive carefully when near them.

-Take another look at intersections.
-Cycles are smaller than other vehicles, and many drivers who hit them claim not to have seen them.
+- Take another look at intersections.
+Cycles are smaller than other vehicles and may not be easily seen.

 The Bike Wise website (external link) has more safety tips for motorists and cyclists.